oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/simple/domains/domain-home-in-image/_index.md

 The script will perform the following steps:

 * Create a directory for the generated properties and Kubernetes YAML files for this domain if it does not already exist.
 The pathname is `/<path to output-directory>/weblogic-domains/<domainUID>`.
 If the directory already exists, its contents will be removed.

 * Create a properties file, `domain.properties`, in the directory that is created above.
 This properties file will be used to create a sample WebLogic Server domain.

 * Download the latest [WebLogic Deploy Tooling](https://github.com/oracle/weblogic-deploy-tooling) (WDT) and [WebLogic Image Tool](https://github.com/oracle/weblogic-image-tool) installer ZIP files to your `/tmp/dhii-sample/tools` directory.
-Both WDT and WIT are required to create your Model in Image container images.
+  WIT is required to create your Domain in Image container images, and WDT is required if using `wdt` mode.
   Visit the GitHub [WebLogic Deploy Tooling Releases](https://github.com/oracle/weblogic-deploy-tooling/releases) and [WebLogic Image Tool Releases](https://github.com/oracle/weblogic-image-tool/releases) web pages to determine the latest release version for each.

 * Set up the WebLogic Image Tool in the `<toolsDir>/imagetool` directory, where `<toolsDir>` is the